Botanical Name: Spathiphyllum wallisii

 Is Spathiphyllum poisonous?
 Yes -- according to the ASPCA, this plant contains insoluble calcium oxalates, which causes intense burning in the mouth.
-Keep it away from children and pets who may play with or chew on it, and wash hands thoroughly after handling it.
+Keep it away from children, cats and dogs who may play with or chew on it, and wash hands thoroughly after handling it.

 There are many good cultivars to choose from.
 Here are a few...'Mauna Loa' is a beautiful and long-time favorite.
 'Sensation' is a popular floor plant, reaching 6 ft (1.8 m) tall.
 A newer cultivar that's getting attention is 'Domino' with marbled green and white foliage.
 'Petite' is a small variety, ideal for a dish garden.